MySQL for Executives Part 2: The Business Value Proposition and True Costs

 Cost Efficiency

 Consider a growing SaaS company processing millions of transactions monthly.
-With a commercial database, licensing costs might start at $100,000 annually and grow proportionally with usage.
+With a commercial database like Oracle or Microsoft SQL Server, licensing costs might start at $100,000 annually and grow proportionally with usage — sometimes even exponentially as you cross licensing thresholds.
 With MySQL, that entire expense disappears, though operational costs remain.

 This cost advantage compounds over time: